Gumichan01/lunatix/README.md

-# LunatiX Engine #
+# LunatiX #

-LunatiX Engine is a free SDL2-based game engine.
+LunatiX is a free SDL2-based library.
 It can be used for open-source or commercial games thanks to the zlib/libpng license.

 It contains these following libraries: